-With Black Friday coming up, you can expect some cheap hardware deals which will give your PC gaming rig a nice boost.
+With Black Friday coming up, you can expect 2017 to be the largest year ever for gear shopping.
 If you’re going to be picking up a bunch of new games this holiday season, you want to make sure your PC can actually run them.
 If you want to be running everything on the highest graphical quality, you might need to upgrade in a few places.
 Good PC components aren’t cheap though, and even with the deals on you still might not want to hand over that much cash.
 However, if you could get some extra money by selling your old stuff, then the deals could become that much more enticing.
 Here’s how you can sell your old stuff for the most money before Black Friday begins.

 Next you’ll want to weigh and measure whatever you’re selling so you know roughly how much postage will cost, as you’ll need to factor that into your listing.
 You can also set an option for people to come and collect the item directly, but you probably won’t get as many potential buyers doing that.
 Next up is pictures.
 Don’t settle for a rushed, blurry photo.
 People want to see what they’re getting to make sure it’s not broken, and are more likely to look at your item if it’s nicely in focus and centered in the frame.
 Then you’ll need to actually create your listing.
 You can set a fixed price that people can actually buy your item for, or go for the auction style, where people will bid until the length of time you set is over.
 Be prepared to answer questions from potential buyers, and when you eventually do sell your item, communicate with the person to sort out delivery or collection.
 If you’re sending it through the mail, wrap it up with plenty of protection, as no one wants a motherboard that’s been broken in half in transit.
 Plus, it’ll hurt your future chances of selling anything on eBay as you’re certain to be left some nasty feedback which everyone else can see.